ethangutk/Meal-Tracker-Mobile-Application/readme.md

 <br>

 Another navigation feature used is stacked navigation.
-Furthermore, when you search for a meal, a page will push on top of the stack.
+Furthermore, a page will push on top of the stack when you search for a meal.
 You cannot return to the original tabbed navigation until the user pops all the pages within the stack navigation.

 <br><br>
 ### 🌯 List Views